 However, in 2019, it became evident that instead of professionalising, the family was taking a step backwards by appointing younger, inexperienced family members to senior roles and giving them large responsibilities in the company.
-The promoter's daughters were appointed CEO and CFO, and their husbands given senior roles in the IT and supply chain departments.
-We had a series of meetings with the newly appointed CEO over the years and we realised that the new management did not have the skills or the experience to run the company, especially in a highly competitive environment where you have world class multi-national corporations like Reckitt Benckiser or established domestic leaders like Godrei Consumer.
-As a result, we divested shortly after, which is disappointing but it happens.
+The promoter's daughters were appointed

+CEO and CFO, and their husbands given senior roles in the IT and supply chain departments.
+We had a series of meetings with the newly appointed CEO over the years and we realised that the new management did not have the skills or the experience to run the company, especially in a highly competitive environment where you have world class multi-national corporations or established domestic leaders.
+This is disappointing but it happens.